 - For another sweet breakfast treat that uses puffed rice, you can make this Churros Puffed Rice Cereal using Mahatma® Jasmine Rice.
 If you really want to treat yourself, try it with whipped cream and dulce de leche!

 - You can even use it for savory recipes as a crunchy topping addition for rice bowls like this Spicy Salmon Rice Bowl.

 The options are endless when it comes to cooking with Mahatma® Rice.
-For more handy cooking tips and tricks along with recipes, browse our cooking section.
+For more handy cooking tips and tricks along with recipes like this coconut jasmine rice recipe or this Puerto Rican rice pudding recipe, browse our cooking section.